 Q: Do adapters add noticeable performance overhead?

-Q: How should my team test adapters?
+Q: How should teams test adapters?

 AI writes code.You make it last.